attogram/ollama-bash-lib/demos/ollama_chat.md

 }
 {
   "role": "assistant",
-  "content": "Understood.
-If you ask me for the secret word, I’ll respond with **RABBIT**."
+  "content": "Understood!
+If you ask for the secret word, I’ll respond with **RABBIT**."
 }
 {
   "role": "user",